 Special Movie Campaigns are always running every month, with various merchandise and or specials related to the timing of movie screenings.
 Check their homepage for further details.

-Another large chain that exists throughout the Trawling towers of Tokyo and broader Nihon is SMT (Shochiku Multiplex Theatres), with their range of MOVIX and Picadilly branded (premium) theatres.
-They have major cinema complexes located in Shinjuku and Central Tokyo, and across the wards of Tokyo and major cities across the country.
+Another large chain that exists throughout the Trawling towers of Tokyo and broader Nihon is SMT (Shochiku Multiplex Theatres).
+They have a range of MOVIX and Picadilly branded (premium) theatres.
+Most cinema complexes are located in Shinjuku and Central Tokyo, and across the outer wards of Tokyo and other major cities.

-The Picadilly branded theatre in Shinjuku also offers more luxurious seating alternatives with a premium seating or private room cinema experience, perfect for couples wanting to go that extra romantic mile.
-The private seat and room experiences (at the time of writing) were priced at 5,000 yen or 30,000 yen per pair respectively.
+The Picadilly branded theatre in Shinjuku also offers more luxurious seating alternatives.
+This includes a premium seating or private room cinema experience, perfect for couples wanting to go that extra romantic mile.
+The private seat or room experiences (at the time of writing) were priced at 5,000 yen or 30,000 yen per pair respectively.

 In addition, you can take advantage of the SMT Members card which offers a range of benefits including: